-DBU offers AWANA Scholarships to new students who are AWANA achievers.
+Dallas Baptist University offers AWANA Scholarships to new students who are AWANA achievers.
 These scholarship awards vary according to the level of achievement.

-Recipients of the scholarship must 1) Complete and submit an AWANA Scholarship Application, 2) Complete and submit the DBU Supplemental Application for Financial Aid and Scholarships, 3) Apply for and meet requirements for the Christian Leadership Scholarship of Dallas Baptist University, 4) Provide verification from AWANA headquarters or from their local AWANA missionary, 5) Meet all entrance requirements as stated in the Dallas Baptist University Undergraduate Catalog, 6) Enroll for at least 12 credit hours in each fall and spring semester, 7) Maintain at least a 2.5 grade point average while a student at DBU.
+- 1. Complete and submit an AWANA Scholarship Application. - 2.
+Complete and submit the Free Application for Federal Student Aid (FAFSA), DBU Supplemental Application for Financial Aid, and any other required paperwork, as requested. - 3.
+Provide verification of the award from AWANA headquarters or from their local AWANA missionary. - 4.
+Meet all DBU admission requirements as stated in the current DBU Undergraduate Catalog. - 5.
+Apply for and meet requirements for the DBU Christian Leadership Scholarship. - 6.
+Be enrolled as a full-time student. - 7.
+Maintain at least a 2.5 cumulative grade point average.

-The scholarship is renewable each semester for eight consecutive spring and fall semesters.
+The scholarship is renewable each semester for eight consecutive fall and spring semesters.
 A limited number of AWANA scholarships are available.
-Awards will be made at the discretion of the Office of Undergraduate Admissions.
-For additional information, contact Undergraduate Admissions at (214) 333-5360.
+Awards will be made at the discretion of the DBU Office of Undergraduate Admissions.